sbrauer/Audrey/docs/source/narrative.rst

 contains one item with type="image/jpeg" and name="50d8a64bbf90af0d7169df5e".
 A client could match up that name with the value of the photo FileId.

-As our final stop before ending this tour, let's try out the search api.
+As our final stop before ending this introduction, let's try out the search api.
 We'll do a search for "dale"::

     $ curl http://127.0.0.1:6543/@@search?q=dale | python -mjson.tool